Gibberlings3/transitions/transitions/readme.transitions.english.txt

 Prevents the end of game transition to ToB after Irenicus's death
 Allows access to Duke Belt in the Ducal Palace for game advancement
 To remain consistent with SoD, the protagonist is offered the room on the 3rd floor as well as the Korlasz Dungeon quest, both of which may be turned down
+Also to remain consistent with SoD, Liia recruits Imoen for magic training but with an optional component you'll be able to affect the timing
+The Korlasz dungeon quest will be a regular skippable clean-up quest, with no tour-guide Imoen, and allowing you to come and go as you please (via Duke Belt at the moment)
 NOTE: Your party will not be given a key ring when doing the Korlasz quest.
 If you want one, you can buy one at various merchants in Baldur's Gate
 Allows for skipping SoD